stylishgadgets0p/webshare-stremio-addon/README.md

 Follow the usual steps:

 - install dependencies - `npm install`
+- create file `config/keys.js` from template `config/keys.js.sample` and fill in TMDB API key.
+This is not required but some features might require the API key to be present and working.
 - install the addon in local stremio instance - `npm start -- --install`

 See [Stremion Addon SDK](https://github.com/Stremio/stremio-addon-sdk) for more information.